avolitty/avolitty-randomizer/README.md

 #### Description
 Create random integers using C89 standard I/O with a fast and unique randomizing algorithm.

-- Allocates memory with stack instead of heap
+- Allocates static memory with stack instead of heap
-- C89 compilation option -std=c89 supported up to c2x
 - Compiles with Clang or GCC
+- Compiles with forward-compatible C89 option -std=c89 and C++ option -stdc++98
 - Conforms to strict ISO C with -pedantic-errors enabled
 - Entropy derived from portable tmpnam() function in stdio.h
-- Fast randomization speed with optimization level 3
+- Fast randomization speed without compiler optimization
 - Memory-safe with well-defined behavior
 - Minified code
 - No implementation-dependent noise seeding required